 Before joining the University of Aberdeen, I worked as a Senior Statistician with Biomathematics and Statistics Scotland, and later as a Senior Biomedical Statistician with the University of Leicester.
-Broadly, my research, consultancy and teaching focussed in the areas of statistical genetics, genetic epidemiology and applied statistics particularly those involving high-volume and high-dimensional datasets.
+Broadly, my research, consultancy and teaching focussed on the areas of statistical genetics, genetic epidemiology and applied statistics, particularly those involving high-volume and high-dimensional datasets.

 Memberships and Affiliations

 Member of Postgraduate Teaching Task and Finish Group

 - External Memberships

 My research interests include exploring and integrating diverse resources of large patient cohorts - comprising of anthropometric, clinical, genetic and multi-omics data - to develop predictive models to evaluate the risk of important diseases.